nvanlaerebeke/OpenApi/README.md

 Error Handling
 ===============

-OpenApi comes with it's own error handler
+OpenApi comes with it's own error handler.

-This is to make sure that the correct output is given If you have your own, it's best to inherit from this one,
+This is to make sure that the correct output is given

+If you have your own, it's best to inherit from this one,

     /**